psycholecious/Ghost-Only/README.md

 ## Author

-Danick B. — coded and optimized with assistance from ChatGPT and Deepseek (per `info.json`).
+Danick B. — coded and optimized with assistance from ChatGPT, Deepseek, Fable, Opus, Sonnet and Composer 2.5.